The presidential race isn't on hold - it's playing out right before us - Local News 8

 Visit CNN’s Election Center for full coverage of the 2020 race

-His rally-like rhetoric from the White House may be paying dividends — for now, at least — as three polls this week show more Americans view Trump’s handling of the crisis through a positive light than a negative one.
-His approval rating has ticked up.
+His rally-like rhetoric from the White House may be paying dividends — for now, at least — as a new CNN Poll of Polls on Friday showed more Americans view Trump’s handling of the crisis through a positive light.
+The average of five national surveys released this week shows that his approval rating on handling coronavirus is 52%, while his disapproval stands at 45%.
+His overall approval rating average is higher than at any point of his presidency.

 It’s an open question whether those early reviews represent more of a rallying effect, which presidents often experience during times of national emergency, or if the support will endure after the true scope of the deadly outbreak is fully known.

-Note: This story has been updated with additional poll data.